 Organic Waste Diversion Program

-A second facility will be opening in the fall of 2022 at the Central Landfill, near Salmo.
-To further service the region, upgrades to the Ootischenia and Grohman Transfer stations are being made and will deliver organic waste to the Central Composting Facility once operational.
-Curbside collection of organic waste is scheduled to begin for the City of Castlegar by April, 2023.
-Later that year, Trail and area residential organic waste will be brought to this facility for processing.
-Residents of the region without curbside services will be able to bring their organic waste to public drop-off bins at each of these facilities, or subscribe to private waste hauling services that include organic waste pick-up.
-Businesses, organizations, and institutions are also encouraged to use this new services to cut costs and increase their environmental sustainability.
-It’s all part of our Resource Recovery Plan, and the path to Zero Waste.
+A second facility will be opening at the Central Landfill, near Salmo.
+Upgrades to the Ootischenia and Grohman Narrows Transfer Stations are being made and will deliver organic waste to the Central Composting Facility once operational.
+Curbside collection of organic waste is scheduled to begin for the City of Castlegar in 2023.
+Residents and businesses of the region without curbside services will be able to bring their organic waste to public drop-off bins at each of these facilities, or engage the services of private waste haulers that include organic waste pick up.

-Anyone can come to one of the following facilities the RDCK has built or upgraded and drop off their household organic waste.
+Anyone can come to one of the following facilities the RDCK has built or upgraded (*once open) and drop off their household organic waste.

 |Facility||Hours of Operation / Opening Date|